 To control the device using parallel interface, keep RESET tied to high (DRVDD).
 Pins DFS, MODE, SEN, SCLK, and SDATA are used to directly control certain modes of the ADC.
 The device is configured by connecting the parallel pins to the correct voltage levels (as described in Table 3 to Table 7).
-The voltage levels can be derived by using a resistor string as illustrated in Figure 4.
 There is no need to apply reset.